Rootly-AI-Labs/SRE-skills-bench/README.md

 ![image of graph showing accuracy vs price](static/benchmark_scatter_plots.png)

+At the Rootly AI Labs, we run evals on frontier models the day they are released, and we share our findings on our social media platforms ([LinkedIn](https://linkedin.com/company/rootlyhq/), [X](https://x.com/rootlyhq)).
+We also present our benchmarks at leading ML research conferences, including as workshop papers at NeurIPS 2025, ICML 2025 and ACL 2025.

 ## Findings

 The table below represents the average accuracy of each model across all SRE-related tasks included in the benchmark.